laurent-martin/aspera-api-examples/README.md

         [or other method, systemd, or manual]-----[executes]------+
 ```

+### Generated client source files

+Client applications must use the client source files generated from the `transfer.proto` file.

-Generated (stub) code is provided for convenience in the Transfer SDK.
+Generated (stub) code is provided for convenience in the Transfer SDK for several languages.
-It can be used directly or it can be generated from the `transfer.proto` file.
+It can be used directly or the developer may choose to generate them from the `transfer.proto` file.
+For production and future compatibility it is recommended to generate the stub code from the `transfer.proto` file.
 If you generate stub code yourself, then you can benefit from support to latest platforms and versions.

 Most samples here generate the stub code from the `transfer.proto` file.

 Refer to [GRPC web site](https://grpc.io/) for instructions on how to generate the code.

+### Helper classes

+Sample programs use helper classes located in package `utils`:

+- `Configuration` reads configuration parameters from `config.yaml` so that it is easier to run any samples.
-Sample programs use a common library: "test environment" which takes care of creating a configuration file and starting the Transfer SDK daemon.
+- `TransferClient` creates a configuration file and starting the Transfer SDK daemon: `asperatransferd`
+- `Rest` for simple API calls on Rest APIs.

+### Daemon startup

+`asperatransferd` is a daemon that must be started before using the Transfer SDK.
+It drives the transfer of files between two endpoints using embedded `ascp`.
+The client app will connect to it using gRPC on the port specified.

+The way to start the daemon is not specified in the SDK.
-It is also possible to create a static file and start the Transfer SDK daemon using another method (for example, a systemd service), for just for tests by executing `asperatransferd` manually in a separate terminal.
+Developers have the choice to start it manually in a separate terminal, or to create a static configuration file and start it using another method (for example, a systemd service).

+Examples provided here start the daemon using the `TransferClient` class.

 ## HSTS Node API credentials